 - Boots – we decided to pick fins that use boots for a couple of different reasons.
 First, we are getting dive certified soon and wanted fins we could also use for diving!
 Second, the boots make it easy to slip the fins on and off and also help protect our feet when we’re walking around on the boat or the island.
 It’s much easier than dealing with flip flops or another pair of shoes.
 The Polynesian Boot was the perfect companion to our fins.

 This is something we didn’t pack on our most recent trip, but we plan on taking one on future trips.
-Though traveling days were fine with them in our carry-on luggage, we didn’t think about how troublesome it would be to carry all the pieces to and from the boat every day.
-Fortunately, we had a makeshift bag that helped us out, but we definitely need a more permanent solution.
+Though traveling days were OK with them in our carry-on luggage, we didn’t think about how troublesome it would be to carry all the pieces to and from the boat daily.
+Fortunately, we had a makeshift bag that helped us out, but we need a more permanent solution.

 8. Underwater Camera Gear